Doraemon: Nobita's Chronicle of the Moon Exploration: Plot

 One morning, Nobita learns about the mysterious happenings on the Moon, where he tells his classmates that it was the Moon Rabbit, but nobody believes him.
-He tries to prove by imitating the rabbits by making ricecakes and hits his teacher in the process, where he gets punished.
-When Nobita tells Doraemon about this, who relucantly takes out "Divergent View Badge" gadget and creates an atmosphere on the moon.
-Using the animal clay, they creates Moonbit and returns to their home.
-Later, Nobita's mother tells him to bring Susuki grass for Moon Viewing Ceremony, where he sees a boy and calls him, but the boy suddenly disappeares.
-The next day, a new student named Luca arrives, and Nobita gets surprised to see that it is the same boy he had saw yesterday.
+He tries to prove this by imitating the rabbits by making rice cakes and hits his teacher in the process, where he gets punished.
+When Nobita tells Doraemon about this, he reluctantly takes out the "Divergent View Badge" gadget and creates an atmosphere on the Moon.
+Using the animal clay, they create Moonbit and return to their home.
+Later, Nobita's mother tells him to bring Susuki grass for the Moon Viewing Ceremony, where he sees a boy and calls him, but the boy suddenly disappears.
+The next day, a new student named Luca arrives, and Nobita is surprised to know that it is the same boy he had seen yesterday.

-As soon as Nobita reaches home, he asks Doraemon to take him to the Kingdom.
-Upon reaching there, they find that the bamboo plants were glowing which was the effect of the "Shining Moss", spread by them earlier.
+When Nobita reaches home, he asks Doraemon to take him to the Kingdom.
+Upon reaching there, they found the bamboo plants glowing, which was the effect of the "Shining Moss" they spread earlier.
 Nobita is in the playground with Shizuka, Gian, and Suneo, where he gives them the badge and invites them to the Kingdom.
-Luca joins them and they are given a grand welcome at the rabbit kingdom, and they meet a rabbit that looked like Nobita and named it as Nobit, and teases Nobita.
+Luca joins them, giving them a grand welcome at the rabbit kingdom.
+They meet a rabbit that looks like Nobita and named it Nobit, and they tease Nobita.
 Shizuka requests Nobit to give them a good tour of the place.
-Doraemon reveals that they can see this kingdom because of the badge they are wearing and warns them not to remove it as it is only due to the badge, they are able to breathe.
-Within a few seconds, a huge rabbit monster (made by Nobita while making Moonbit) arrives and wreaks havoc.
+Doraemon reveals that they can see this kingdom because of the badge they are wearing and warns them not to remove it as it is only due to the badge they can breathe.
+A huge rabbit monster (made by Nobita while making Moonbit) arrives within a few seconds and wreaks havoc.

 Nobita chases him and later falls into a deep abyss without the badge.
-Soon the group arrives, and Nobit, who had seen everything tells them that Nobita had fallen.
-Doraemon gets worried about Nobita, but hears Nobita's voice from below rang out, and the group discovered that Nobita is safe and soon learned that Luca is not an Earthling, but an Espal from the planet Kaguya who has special powers, known as Ether.
-Luca introduced his friends to his sister Luna, but suddenly they hear a loud noise and heads towards the place and discoveres that it is his little brother Al's song.
-Luca tells everyone that his power is quite different from the other Espal and also that Al can see the future.
-The group decides to hold a Space Kart Race on Moon's surface.
+Soon, the group arrives, and Nobit, who has seen everything, tells them that Nobita has fallen.
+Doraemon gets worried about Nobita but hears Nobita's voice from below ring out, and the group discovers that Nobita is safe and soon learns that Luca is not an Earthling but an Espal from the planet Kaguya who has special powers, known as Ether.
+Luca introduced his friends to his sister Luna, but suddenly, they heard a loud noise.
+They headed towards the place and discovered it was his little brother Al's song.
+Luca tells everyone that his power is quite different from the other Espal's and that Al can see the future.
+The group holds a Space Kart Race on the Moon's surface.
 Gian, Suneo, and Al are in the lead.
-When their cart is about to crash with a huge rock, Al uses its power to destroy the rock.
+When their cart is about to crash with a huge rock, Al uses its power to destroy it.